The Agency Intern

 The specialist starter

-Rather than generalist juniors, some agencies are creating specialised entry roles focused on capabilities AI can’t replicate – emotional intelligence, client relationship building, cultural insight generation, or creative concept development.
+Rather than generalist juniors, some organisations are creating specialised entry roles focused on capabilities AI can’t replicate – emotional intelligence, stakeholder relationship building, cultural insight generation, or strategic thinking development.

 The education partnership

-Forward-thinking companies are forming deeper partnerships with educational institutions, creating curricula that prepare graduates specifically for an AI-augmented workplace rather than teaching soon-to-be-obsolete technical skills.
+Forward-thinking companies are forming deeper partnerships with universities and training providers, creating development programmes that prepare graduates specifically for an AI-augmented workplace rather than teaching soon-to-be-obsolete technical skills.

-In an interesting twist, some agencies have junior staff teaching senior leaders how to use AI tools effectively, creating a two-way knowledge exchange where experience meets technological fluency.
+In an interesting twist, some companies have junior staff teaching senior leaders how to use AI tools effectively, creating a two-way knowledge exchange where experience meets technological fluency.

 The direct-to-midweight model

-Some businesses are abandoning the traditional hierarchy entirely, hiring only experienced professionals and using AI for production work.
+Some businesses are abandoning the traditional hierarchy entirely, hiring only experienced professionals and using AI for operational work.
 This creates leaner teams focused almost exclusively on high-value activities.

 This junior role disruption is happening against a concerning backdrop.
-We’re seeing experienced talent leaving the industry in concerning numbers:
+We’re seeing experienced talent leaving companies in concerning numbers:

-– Mid-career professionals migrating to client-side roles or completely different industries
+• Mid-career professionals migrating to different industries or starting their own ventures

 This creates a perfect storm: fewer entry points at the bottom, more exits at the top, and potentially a hollowed-out middle in the coming years.